alvarop/protox/README.md

 This project was inspired by [@scanlime](https://twitter.com/scanlime)'s awesome [Coastermelt](https://vimeo.com/channels/coastermelt) videos.
 Check them out if you haven't already!
 The ProtoX project is much simpler, but I have to start somewhere...

+**NOTE:** While there's some basic information about the project results on this page, most of the details are in other files/pages.

 ![Remote+Quad](/images/IMG_2328.jpg)

 ### Current Status